 I concentrated my investments in one asset class – litigation finance.
 Although this was an early-stage highly speculative investment, I saw explosive growth opportunities in this industry and decided to go all in.
 Only time will tell if I made the right decision.

 Overall, I have done very well for the past 10 years.
 I am happy where I am today.
 I lived beyond my means, but I also increased my means.
 There are few things I probably would have done differently if the most important thing in life was to maximize my bank account.

 Live Within My Means

+I am a natural saver, but I have no limit on spending when it comes to living expenses.
 I’ve been overspending on rent.
-Luxury apartments cost me $1,000-1,200 more per month than affordable apartments.
-That is $12-15K extra cash per year.
-My emergency fund could have been over $100K rather than $40K when I left the toy manufacturing company back in 2011.
+Luxury apartments cost me $1,000 more per month than affordable apartments.
+That is $12K extra cash per year.
+My emergency fund could have been over $100K rather than $40K when I left the toy company back in 2011.

 We limit ourselves to what we think we can do.
 Earning a six-figure salary was a long time dream.
-I hoped to accomplish it before turning 40, but I didn’t believe that could really happen.
-I ended up staying with a low paying job too long.
-It took me just a few job-hopping to find a six-figure income job.
-That being said, making six figures is not as hard as you would think.
+I wanted to make it before turning 40, but I didn’t have a plan to accomplish it.
+I thought it was pretty unrealistic when I found out that my boss, an IT Director of the toy company, was making only $100K.
+I ended up staying in a low-wage job too long.
+My boss used to tell me that I had to job hop every 3 years.
+The idea sounded crazy, but it was true.
+The entire experience had been just that so far.
+All it took to earn a six-figure income was to switch jobs few times.
+That said, making six figures is not as hard as you would think.
 If you are working so hard and not making six figures, you are doing something wrong.